kenwuuu/pencil-it-in-web/README.md

 Todo: I have some linters and formatters installed.
 Explain how to use them.

+## Create an account

+After creating an account, navigate to `/events.html`.
+Todo: redirect after log in and sign up.
+Then, contact Ken for credentials to put into `constants.js`.

 # Project Structure

 This project is structured very much like a standard, vanilla HTML/CSS/JS